-Palmar amaranth is an annual pigweed species that is becoming
+Palmer amaranth is an annual pigweed species that is becoming an

-an increasing problem in some areas.
-It can reach heights well
+increasing problem in some areas.
+It can reach heights well over

-over 6 feet and can be very difficult to control once established.
+6 feet and can be very difficult to control once established.
+Unlike

-Unlike other pigweed species, Palmar amaranth has a long, slender
+other pigweed species, Palmer amaranth has a long, slender seed

-the Southeast.
-In addition to the accepted common name, it is
+Southeast.
+In addition to the accepted common name, it is also called

-It has rough textured “fuzzy” leaves and an upright
+textured “fuzzy” leaves and an upright but profusely

-but profusely branching growth habit.
-Its seed form with two sharp
+branching growth habit.
+Its seed form with two sharp pointed prongs

 Pitted morningglory is one of several annual morningglory species